By Sara Bundtzen

 Ultimately, European countries — in NATO and EU — must talk about guaranteeing their own security.
 If Europe wants to be real about “strategic autonomy,” it should rethink old realities.
 Until now, the disintegration of the West posed fundamental threats in itself.
-With the more dangerous risk of nuclear escalation, allies should stop fighting over spending 2 percent of GDP on defense and start discussing clear strategic goals and force building plans tailored to the different needs of its borders, asymmetric political warfare and credible nuclear deterrence.
+With the more dangerous risk of nuclear escalation, allies should stop fighting over spending 2 percent of GDP on defense and instead focus on formulating clear and credible deterrence against Russian aggression.
 The challenge will be to do all this in a concerted effort. ♦

 Sara Bundtzen is the editor-in-chief of the Paris Globalist.
 She is currently pursuing a graduate degree in International Security at Sciences Po.